acoppes/acoppes/site/_drafts/test-draft.markdown

 However, there are cases where you need specific logic that only one entity at a specific time of the game should do.
 In those cases I like to use some kind of scripting solution[^1], similar to MonoBehaviours, things that only run for one entity.

+Scripting
+- reuse controller instances
+- data stored in entities through components or through blackboard component
+- real examples from the game
+- the examples from the endless/platformer blogpost are in controllers/scripts

 [^1]: When we used LibGDX and Artemis at Gemserk we created our [scripting system](https://blog.gemserk.com/2011/11/13/scripting-with-artemis/), it felt like oviously necessary to customize logic.

 Some times what logic should be in a System and what logic should be in a Script is not so obvious, and that is something I want to talk about in this blog post. .